 My research focuses on the interchange between ecology and evolution from micro to macro levels, to understand the global distribution of taxonomic, genetic, functional and phylogenetic diversity.
 Understanding these patterns and the processes causing them is important for conservation and predicting what may happen to ecosystems in the future.
 I test the (historical) influence of functional (ecological) traits, climate, vegetation types and biotic interactions on population dynamics and diversification rates, and how this varies among regions and biomes.
 To do so, I integrate phylogenetic, population genomic, environmental, and fossil data, and use a range of phylogenetic comparative methods, linear statistics, and historical demographic models to test specific predictions and hypotheses.
-Some examples of this research are outlined below, but also see here for more details and potential student projects.
+Some examples of this research are outlined below.
+Please contact me for potential student projects.

 A juicy topic: fruit traits, diversification rates, and the evolution of tropical rain forest diversity

 Global convergence and the evolution of diversity and functional traits across biomes – with a special focus on mediterranean-type ecosystems